-We have found that most traditional collections break down one of three ways, either by monarch, country or rarity and value.
-With that in mind, we have gone into a little more detail on some of these areas of collecting, have a read and see if anything inspires you.
+Stanley Gibbons has found that most traditional collections break down one of three ways, either by monarch, country or rarity and value.
+With that in mind, we have gone into a little more detail on some of these areas below:

 Some stamps find their way into every collector's albums.
-Here are some items we consider iconic to the hobby, representing significant historical moments or new technological developments.
+Stanley Gibbons consider some items as iconic to the hobby of stamp collecting, representing significant historical moments or new technological developments.

 You could learn about a country's leadership, history, flora and fauna all through studying its stamp designs and representations.
 Some of the most popular items include Australia's Kangaroo stamps, the Whale and Penguin stamps from the Falkland Islands and the Desert Postman stamps of Sudan.

-The stamp catalogue is a dealer’s price-list and is the most essential work of reference for the stamp collector.
-It provides complete, detailed lists of all the postage stamps issued by every country in the world from the earliest days.
+A stamp catalogue is a stamp dealer’s price list and is the most essential work of reference for the stamp collector.
+A stamp catalogue provides complete, detailed lists of all the postage stamps issued by every country in the world from the earliest days.

-Collectors use guides to assess whether a set can be completed or how stamps should be arranged in an album.
-It also helps readers become more acquainted with their colours and names.
+Collectors use the catalogues as guides to assess whether a set of stamps can be completed or how stamps should be arranged in an album.
+It also helps collectors become more acquainted with their colours and names.